evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 - 275/40 tires on 22" rims

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-The tailgate is electrically powered.

-There are two different roof options to select from.
-The standard roof has a large panoramic roof extending from the front to the rear.
-This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-It has an electric curtain that occupants can use to protect against the sun.
-As an option, you can order this model with a panoramic roof that can be opened.
+The liftgate is electric-powered and has a kick-sensor as standard.

+There is only one roof option for this model.
+The standard roof has a panoramic roof that can be opened.
 The glass has two panels.
 One over the first and the second rows, and occupants can open the front part.
 It has an electric curtain that occupants can use to protect against the sun.

+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/acura/zdx/zdx_type_s/exterior_1_st.jpg" title="Acura ZDX Type S" width="3000" height="2000"  >}}